Vijay Sethupathi: Personal life

 Sethupathi has three siblings, one elder brother, one younger brother and one younger sister.
 He returned from Dubai in 2003 to marry his girlfriend, Jessie, whom he had met and dated online.
 They have two children.

 Public image

 Sethupathi's performance in Aandavan Kattalai and Super Deluxe is regarded as one of the "100 Greatest Performances of the Decade" by Film Companion.
 He was named the "Top Tamil Actor", by Rediff.com in 2013, 2016 and 2017.

 In 2020, Vijay Sethupathi was set to portray the role of Sri Lankan cricketer Muttiah Muralitharan in a biopic titled 800.
-The controversy surrounding Vijay Sethupathi's role in a biopic about Muttiah Muralitharan stemmed from the cricketer's support for the Sri Lankan Government and his political statements.
+The controversy surrounding Sethupathi's role in a biopic about Muttiah Muralitharan stemmed from the cricketer's support for the Sri Lankan Government and his political statements.
 Muralitharan, of Tamil descent, played cricket during the Eelam War, leading to debates within the Tamil community.
 Supporters of the film argued for recognizing Muralitharan's cricketing achievements.
 The role eventually went to Madhur Mittal.